 Given the rapidly changing situation, the CAI Benefits team will continue to monitor the status and provide updates as new information and details develop.

 As always, use common sense and exercise sound judgment.
-Take responsibility for the decisions you make and stay informed to keep you, your colleagues, and the client’s healthy and safe.
-Please also consider limiting personal travel and participating in large group gatherings (concerts, professional sporting events, etc.).
+Take responsibility for the decisions you make and stay informed to keep you, your colleagues, and our clients healthy and safe.

 If you have additional questions or concerns, please contact the Benefits team at Benefits.Questions@cai.io or your local CAI representative for more information.